FarrukhRasool/GenericGridLayout/README.md

 # 🧩 GenericGridLayout

-A reusable and highly customizable `GenericGridLayout` SwiftUI component that enables dynamic horizontal grid arrangements using **any SwiftUI `View`**.
+A reusable and highly customizable `GenericGridLayout` SwiftUI component that enables dynamic horizontal grid arrangements using **any SwiftUI `View`** and any number of items to fill in horizonatally.
 It supports multiple rows, dynamic item arrangement, and promotes modularity and reusability across your SwiftUI projects.

 ---